 T: of course.
 I’ve got everyone going green with envy at my endless collection!
 Except it is so cold now I have to dress in multiple layers and hide it all!

 Me: This season too shall pass!
-Gosh, I miss that amazing cream that you insisted I massage on after the bath.
+Gosh, I miss that amazing cream that you insisted I massage after the bath.
 Next time I should pick up a bottle and carry it back with me!
-For now I have Mom’s special oil
+For now, I have Mom’s special oil

 T: I wish I had Mom’s oil.
 But there’s no way you can bring it here.
 I miss those days when we bought the largest packs in moisturizers and shampoos and shared them!

 Me: Me too!
 I also miss organizing your cupboard